New to Telerik UI for BlazorStart a free 30-day trial

 Installation

-Use the documentation of your AI-powered MCP client to add the Telerik MCP server to a specific workspace or globally.
+To install the Telerik MCP server manually, use the documentation of your AI-powered MCP client.
+You can enable the MCP server for specific workspaces or globally.
 The sections below provide installation tips and examples for some popular MCP clients like Visual Studio, VS Code, and Cursor.
 The generic settings of the Telerik Blazor MCP server are:

 • npm package name: @progress/telerik-blazor-mcp